tradovate/custom-indicators/tutorial/Graphics.md

     }
 //...
 ```
+Rendering our indicator should yield this result at big pixel-to-domain ratios:

 ![A bit of cyan text indicating the difference between the value at the last index and the bar's value.](../../media/Graphics3.png)